Last Updated on March 6, 2021

 I believe that the items below should go in virtually every bug out bag that is assembled regardless of the reason you are Bugging Out in the first place.
 Will you pack different items if the economy has collapsed as opposed to a Hurricane?
 Probably, but the essential Bug out bag items will stay the same; you will just add to what we have contained here.

-Water is essential to anyone’s survival so you have to have a plan for carrying it, obtaining fresh water along the way and treating is so that you can drink it without catching a disease that will knock you on your butt at the worst possible time.
+Water is essential to anyone’s survival so you must have a plan for carrying it, obtaining fresh water along the way and treating it so that you can drink it without catching a disease that will knock you on your butt at the worst possible time.
 If you don’t believe me, just think about the last time you were away from home and you got sick.

 Water Bottle – I like Nalgene bottles because they carry a lot, but are very lightweight when empty and the opening fits at least one of the water filters I recommend, the MSR Miniworks EX Microfilter.
 You can’t boil water in a Nalgene Bottle though so you need options for that which we discuss in the Tools section.